TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 103/Psalms 103.11.md

 ---

-For as the heavens are high above the earth, So great is his lovingkindness toward them that fear him.
+For as the heavens are high above the earth, so great is his loving kindness toward those who fear him.